icewolfz/jiMUD/docs/codeeditor.designer.md

 - `Name` A unique name, used to create a define in area.h of NAMEMONSTER
 - `Max amount` the max amount of this type of monster, ignored if -1 or 0, or overridden by monster
+- `Base properties` determine how inherited base properties are handled
-- `No base objects` do not add inherited objects from base type
+  - `No objects` do not add inherited objects from base type
-- `No base topics` do not ask topics from base type else merge and replace same named
+  - `No topics` do not ask topics from base type else merge and replace same named
 - `Objects` the default objects for the monster
   - `Name` the item to add
   - `Min amount` the minimum amount to add